JJB8223/ShakeAndPour/docs/DesignDoc.md

 ### Static Code Analysis Area 1
 ![Sprint 4 Static Code Analysis Image 1](sprint-4-STA-3.png) The first major issue that SonarQube detected was the issue that we see in the screenshot above.
 The variable nextId keeps track of the id number for the next product that we add to the inventory.
 This number should remain constant throughout every instance of the KitFileDAO class.
 As a result, this variable is static.
-However, the method shown above is not static, which can cause issues if this class is instantiated multiple times.
+However, the load() is not static, which can cause issues if this class is instantiated multiple times.
 We did not notice this issue when developing the application because we only had to instantiate this class once.
 This issue is present in all DAO classes in the project and should be fixed the next time the code is refactored.
 The simplest and most effective solution to this is to give nextId an initial value in the class declaration and remove the assignment from the load() method.

 ### Static Code Analysis Area 2
 ![Sprint 4 Static Code Analysis Image 2](sprint-4-STA-2.png)